britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 Our key core developers on the Awesome Support Development Team in the first quarter of 2018 include:

-	- Robert Kramer
-	- Muhammad Tahir Nazir
+* Muhammad Tahir Nazir
-	- Nigel Bahadur
+* Nigel Bahadur
-	- Julien Liabeuf
+* Robert Kramer

 == Translators ==